 Evolution Blogger is a journalistic website.
 We are not accountants or Independent Financial Advisors.
 You must consult with qualified professionals before making any investment decisions.

 Section 24 changed the UK buy-to-let market in an instant.
 The tax rise was announced in 2015.
 It’s now possible to make a loss on your buy to let, and still pay income tax!
 If that sounds nuts, it’s because it is!

 The calculation of section 24 is convoluted.
 In this article, I answer the question “what is section 24” with some simple examples.
 I also provide strategies to avoid Section 24.

 If you want to be notified of my new content, make sure to follow me on Twitter and sign up to my email list.

 Please note that I’m not a qualified accountant.
+Nothing in this article is advice.
 Before taking any action, always speak to a qualified professional.

 Section 24 states that mortgage interest costs are no longer an allowable expense.
 So we can’t net it against rental income for tax.
 Section 24 was fully implemented in 2020, having been announced in 2015.
 You can’t net mortgage interest costs against rental income, but you do get a basic rate credit.
 The calculation is rather cumbersome.
 The net effect is as follows: